bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - Solution: Two pass: 1.
 Mark all characters for removal (e.g. using `_`), 2.
 Use two pointers: slow `i` and fast `j` to swap `_` (pointed by `i`) with appropriate character (pointed by `j`)

 ---
+- [x] 82.
+Remove Duplicates from Sorted List II (Medium)
+> Given the `head` of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
+Return the linked list sorted as well.

+_Single scan with three pointers: `previous, current, runner`.
+The `runner` jumps ahead to the first non-duplicate.
+If there were any duplicate nodes, assign `previosu.next = runner`_

+---
 - [x] 92.
 Reverse Linked List II
 > Given the head of a singly linked list and two integers `left` and `right` where `left <= right`, reverse the nodes of the list from position `left` to position `right`, and return the reversed list.